The number of normal measures, revisited: The splitting forcing

 \begin{theorem}[Hamkins' Gap Forcing theorem \cite{hamkins2001gap}] Assume that $\po$ is a forcing notion which has a gap at some cardinal $\delta$: that is, $\po$ can be factored to the form $\po = \po_0*\po_1$, where $\po_0$ is nontrivial, $|\po_0|<\delta$ and $\Vdash_{\po_0} "\po_1 \text{ is }(\delta+1)\text{-strategically closed."}$ Let $G\subseteq \po$ be generic over $V$, and assume that $j\colon V[G]\to M^*$ is an elementary embedding with critical point $\kappa > \delta$, such that $M^*\subseteq V[G]$ and $M^*$ is closed under $\delta$-sequences of its elements that belong to $V[G]$.
 Then: \begin{enumerate} \item $M^*$ has the form $M[H]$ where $M\subseteq V$ and $H = j(G)$ is $j(\po)$-generic over $M$.
 Furthermore, $M = V\cap M[H]$. \item If $j$ is definable in $V[G]$ from parameters, then $j\uhr V\colon V\to M$ is definable in $V$ from parameters. \end{enumerate} \end{theorem}

-We remark that the fact that $M^*$ has the form $M[H]$ follows from Laver's ground model definability theorem, but the fact that $M\subseteq V$ is nontrivial and doesn't have to hold for forcings which don't have a gap (see, for example, \cite[Subsection 5.2]{GitikKaplanRestElm}).
+We remark that $M^*$ having the form $M[H]$ already follows from Laver’s ground model definability theorem.
+However, the inclusion $M \subseteq V$ is nontrivial and need not hold for forcings without a gap (see, for example, \cite[Subsection 5.2]{GitikKaplanRestElm}).